RISK: A Framework for GUI Agents in E-commerce Risk Management: Ethics Statement

 \section{Ethics Statement}

-In this work, we ensure ethical compliance by sourcing all data exclusively from publicly available websites, with no personally identifiable information (PII) or sensitive data included.
-Strict data anonymization protocols are implemented to safeguard user privacy and address potential concerns.
+In this work, we ensure ethical compliance through careful data sourcing and privacy-preserving processing.
+All data are collected exclusively from publicly accessible websites and used in accordance with applicable laws and platform policies.
+The resulting dataset contains no personally identifiable information (PII) or other sensitive content.
+Moreover, we apply strict anonymization and de-identification procedures—such as removing or masking any potentially identifying fields and performing necessary data filtering—to protect user privacy and mitigate potential ethical risks.